quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 * In the first scenario, the server supports versions 10, 13, and 14 but only 13
   and 14 are Fully-Deployed.
 The server sends a Version Negotiation packet with versions 10, 13, and 14.
 This triggers an incompatible version negotiation and the client initiates a new connection with version 14.
-Then the server's Other Versions field contains 13 and 14.
+Then the server's Available Versions field contains 13 and 14.
 In that scenario, the client would have also picked 14 if it had received a Version Negotiation packet with versions 13 and 14, therefore the handshake succeeds using negotiated version 14.

 * In the second scenario, the server supports versions 10, 13, and 14 and they are all Fully-Deployed.
 However, the attacker forges a Version Negotiation packet with versions 10 and 13.
 This triggers an incompatible version negotiation and the client initiates a new connection with version 10.
-Then the server's Other Versions field contains 10, 13 and 14.
+Then the server's Available Versions field contains 10, 13 and 14.
 In that scenario, the client would have picked 14 instead of 10 if it had received a Version Negotiation packet with versions 10, 13 and 14, therefore the client aborts the handshake with a version negotiation error.

-This validation of Other Versions is not sufficient to prevent downgrade.
+This validation of Available Versions is not sufficient to prevent downgrade.
 Downgrade prevention also depends on the client ignoring Version Negotiation packets that contain the original version; see {{incompat-vn}}.